wardmundy/php-api-tesla/README.md

 3. Manually edit config.php and insert your credentials and desired settings.

-4. Before doing anything else, run these two scripts in the following order:
+4. Before doing anything else, run these two scripts in the following order: ./token.php AND ./vehicle.php

-./token.php
-./vehicle.php

 All of the rest of the scripts will then work properly for 90 DAYS, e.g. ./vehicle_state.php